Reactvts/BizHawk/README.md

 Start a room by going to https://reactvts.com/video-armageddon/

 **Players**
-Start Bizhawk using "Reactvts.bat" file in the root and enter the your name and room code.
+Start Bizhawk using "Reactvts.bat" file in the root and enter your name and room code.

 Race up to 89 Players in a Mario Bros 3 Score Race.
 Spend 10 In-Game Coins to Fire Items at other players by hitting "Select" while dodging theirs.
 (You are always safe in the Over World Map)